 Since the garlic bulb itself grows in the ground, it's important to prepare the soil well before planting.
 Enrich the area by working in some compost.
 Either bone meal or a 5-10-10 fertilizer will also help make the ground more welcoming.
 Also be sure to mix these in at least several inches for best results.
 If soil is acidic, add lime to balance.
 Garlic favors a pH between 6 and 7.

-Don't pack the soil too tightly because garlic prefers looser dirt and does better under these conditions.
-Plant it in raised beds for drainage purposes in areas that get a lot of rain.
+Don't pack the soil too tightly because garlic prefers looser soil and does better under these conditions.
+Plant it in raised beds for drainage purposes in areas that get a lot of rain or where the soil is heavy.
 Once in the ground, garlic doesn't need regular watering unless there is a period of fairly dry weather, making it a pretty hands-off plant.
-Do take the time to weed around them, however, and feel free to use mulch to cut down on the amount of weeds that grow unless the soil is especially moist.
+Do take the time to weed around plants, however, and feel free to use mulch to cut down on the amount of weeds that grow unless the soil is especially moist.
 Fertilize once again in the spring.

 How to Harvest Garlic